openlawlibrary/taf/docs/repo-creation-and-update-util.md

 if root directory is `E:\example` and namespace of the target repositories is `namespace1`, these repositories are expected to be in `E:\example\namespace1` directory.
-Unless these two parameters are explicitly set, they are determined based on authentication repository's path, which is a required argument of all commands that have `root-dir` and `namespace` options.
+Unless these two parameters are explicitly set, they are determined based on authentication repository's path, which is a required argument of all commands that have `library-dir` and `namespace` options.
 It is assumed that the authentication repository is also inside a namespace directory.
-By default, namespace is set to the authentication repository's namespace and `root-dir` to the namespace directory's parent directory.
-If authentication repository's path is `E:\example\namespace2\auth-repo`, `namespace` is set to `namespace2` and `root-dir` to `E:\example`.
-If any of these assumentions is not correct (authentication and target repositoris do not have the same namespace authentication repository is at a completely different location), it is necessary to set root directory and namespace manually throug h`root-dir` and `namespace` options.
+By default, namespace is set to the authentication repository's namespace and `library-dir` to the namespace directory's parent directory.
+If authentication repository's path is `E:\example\namespace2\auth-repo`, `namespace` is set to `namespace2` and `library-dir` to `E:\example`.
+If any of these assumentions is not correct (authentication and target repositoris do not have the same namespace authentication repository is at a completely different location), it is necessary to set root directory and namespace manually throug h`library-dir` and `namespace` options.

 Full names of target repositories combine their namespace and name.
 These names